My First Football Boots:

 That was not before the invention of rubber as you might think it to be, it was just a long time ago.

-I was perfectly happy playing the three games, and he would probably never have found out except that I wrote a letter to a National school magazine of the time ‘Young View’, criticizing the GAA’s ban on so-called ‘foreign games’, and extolling the virtues of soccer.
+I was perfectly happy playing the three games, and he would probably never have found out except that I wrote a letter to a National school magazine of the time ‘Young View’, criticising the GAA’s ban on so called ‘foreign games’, and extolling the virtues of soccer.